Emergency Dentistry in Denver

 Urgent vs. Non-urgent Emergencies

 It’s important to remember that not all dental problems are considered emergencies.
-If there’s no pain involved and there’s no risk of losing a tooth, then emergency treatment is likely not required.
+Emergency treatment is likely not required if there’s no pain involved and there’s no risk of losing a tooth.
 For example, a chipped tooth with no sharp edges doesn’t pose an immediate threat and can wait for a regular dental appointment.

-A dental emergency is considered urgent when it poses a threat to your oral health or is causing you a lot of pain.
+A dental emergency is considered urgent when it threatens your oral health or is causing you a lot of pain.
 For example, a tooth that has been knocked out needs to be seen immediately as there’s a risk of it not being able to be saved.
-The same goes for an abscessed tooth, which is a serious infection.
-Severe toothaches can also indicate a more significant problem and should be seen immediately.
+The same goes for an abscessed tooth, which is a serious infection and can lead to severe bone loss.
+Severe toothaches can also indicate a more significant problem and should be seen immediately and may require root canal therapy or tooth extraction.

 Tips For Dealing With Dental Emergencies At Home